miladghost/-Hotel-Project/readme.md

 # Hotel Management Project

-its my very first time project in React and Web development World! its build by React Quary (Tanstack) + Supabase + React Router + Styled Components (for styling) + Toast notifications + React Recharts
+its my very first time full stack project in React and Web development World! its build by React Quary (Tanstack) + Supabase + React Router + Styled Components (for styling) + Toast notifications + React Recharts + react-select + react-hook-form + react-datePicker ....
-Its a real World Example for Hotels with Awsome feautures!
+Its a real World Example for internationals Hotels with Awsome feautures like booking,authentication,cabins,guests,settings,check-in-checkout... this project is optimized by memoizing some things..